darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/export-selected.md

 ## format options

+Options within this section will appear or not depending on the selected _file format_.

 file format
-: Images can be exported to various file formats.
-Depending on the chosen format additional parameters may appear.
-For some formats you need to choose the desired bit depth and compression method.
+: Choose the file format for the exported image.

 quality
-: For some export formats you can define an output quality.
+: The quality of the exported file.
 Higher values will lead to larger file sizes.
 The default quality (95) is a good setting for very high quality exports, e.g. for archiving or printing purposes.
 If you need a good compromise between size and quality, e.g. for online image display or uploads, you should consider a value of “90” instead.

 bit depth
-: For some export formats you can define the number of bits used for each color channel.
+: The number of bits used for each color channel.
 More bits means less posterization/color banding.

 compression
-: For some export formats, it is possible to choose what sort of compression shall be applied.
+: Choose what sort of compression to use.

 compression level
-: For export formats where _compression_ can be specified, the _compression level_ can be used to specify how much compression to apply.
+: For export formats where _compression_ can be specified, the _compression level_ specifies how much compression to apply.
 The higher the level, the more the data will be compressed, at the cost of more CPU cycles.

 b&w image
-: For TIFF export format, it is possible to same a monochrome image.
-This setting controls whether the resulting file should contain RGB values to represent the shades of grey, or by writing a single greyscale channel.
+: For TIFF export format, it is possible to save a monochrome image.
+This setting controls whether the resulting file encodes the shades of grey as separate RGB channels, or as a single greyscale channel.
 The latter option will reuslt in smaller files.

 ## global options

 set size
 : Choose how to measure the maximum size of your exported image

 : - _in pixels (for file)_: Enter the maximum width and height in pixels.
-Entering a value of `0` places no restriction on that dimension.
+Entering a value of 0 places no constraint on that dimension.

 : - _in cm (for print)_: Enter the maximum width and height in cm and define the image's dpi.
 The equivalent size in pixels will be automatically calculated.

 : - _in inch (for print)_: Enter the maximum width and height in inches and define the image's dpi.
 The equivalent size in pixels will be automatically calculated.

 : - _by scale (for file)_: Enter a multiplier to specify by how much the output image should be scaled compared to the input image.
-For example, entering a value of `0.5` will result in an output image with only half the number of pixels along the width and height dimensions that were in the original image.
+For example, entering a value of 0.5 will result in an output image with half the width and height (in pixels) of the original image.

 dpi
 : If units of cm or inches are chosen, set the dpi of the output image.